pivpn/docs/docs/index.md

 a power adapter appropriate to the power needs of your model, and an ethernet cable or wifi adapter to connect your Pi to your router or gateway.
-It is recommended that you use a fresh image of the latest Raspbian Lite from the [Raspberry Pi downloads page](https://raspberrypi.org/downloads), but if you don't, be sure to make a backup image of your existing installation before proceeding.
+It is recommended that you use a fresh image of the latest Raspbian Lite from the [Raspberry Pi's downloads page](https://raspberrypi.org/downloads), but if you don't, be sure to make a backup image of your existing installation before proceeding.
 You should also setup your Pi with a static IP address but it is not required as the script can do this for you.